The BOCN is not really something you "join" as a member, but you can JOIN IN with the work that we do.

 Local wildlife groups, Wildlife Trusts and Countryside Projects may have opportunities for you to assist in Barn Owl conservation work.
 Local birding groups may also be involved actively with helping nest box monitoring or habitat work.

 Advisors are people who have specialist knowledge about Barn Owls.
-They are licensed for visiting Barn Owl sites, (by the Countryside Agencies, English nature, Scottish Natural Heritage, Countryside Council for Wales) due to the legal protection of these birds and their breeding sites.
+They are licensed for visiting Barn Owl sites, (by the Countryside Agencies, Natural England, Scottish Natural Heritage, Natural Resources Wales, Northern Ireland Environment Agency due to the legal protection of these birds and their breeding sites.

 Licences for disturbance, study or photography are not given out lightly!
 You must first undergo training with a licensee, and develop your experience in Barn Owl study methods.
 In return for the priviledge of the licence, and to control who holds a licence, the licensees all have to send annual records back for the sites they have recorded and monitored.